costlund/Buto-Plugin-ThemeVersion/README.md

 ### History

-View a list of all history.
+View a list of all history for plugin, theme.

 ```
 type: widget